BaderLab/EnrichmentMap_docs/GeneSets.rst

 In the main directory (current_release/Human/symbol) there are 5 primary files to choose from:

   **Human_GO_AllPathways_with_GO_iea_{Date}_{ID}.gmt**
-    Contains genesets from all 3 divisions of GO (biological process, molecular function, cellular component) including annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.
+    Contains gene sets from all 3 divisions of GO (biological process, molecular function, cellular component) including annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.

   **Human_GO_AllPathways_no_GO_iea_{Date}_{ID}.gmt**
-    Contains genesets from all 3 divisions of GO (biological process, molecular function, cellular component) excluding annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.
+    Contains gene sets from all 3 divisions of GO (biological process, molecular function, cellular component) excluding annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.

   **Human_GOBP_AllPathways_with_GO_iea_{Date}_{ID}.gmt**
-    Contains only genesets from GO biological process including annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.
+    Contains only gene sets from GO biological process including annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.

   **Human_GOBP_AllPathways_no_GO_iea_{Date}_{ID}.gmt** (recommended file)
-    Contains only genesets from GO biological process excluding annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.
+    Contains only gene sets from GO biological process excluding annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.

   **Human_AllPathways_{Date}_{ID}.gmt**
-    Contains only genesets from all pathways resources.
+    Contains only gene sets from all pathways resources.

 Current Stats